 The Ichi-no-Tani battle was one of the highlights of the Genpei war in the 12th century of Japan’s medieval period.
 And was a very momentous event for the Minamoto clan.

 This was a big victory of the Minamoto clan over the long-reigning Taira clan that brought about many other victories, causing the eventual demise of Taira power and the rise of the Minamoto.

-It may also be viewed as a sweet and impressive revenge by the Minamoto brothers for their father who was killed years ago by their rival, the Taira clan.
-This event also brings about the belief that Taira Kiyomori must be put to blame why all this happened in the first place.
+It may also be viewed as sweet and impressive revenge by the Minamoto brothers for their father who was killed years ago by their rival, the Taira clan.
+This event also brings about the belief that Taira Kiyomori must be put to blame for why all this happened in the first place.

 Genpei War Background

 This war lasted from 1180 to 1185 between the rival clans for the imperial throne, the Taira and Minamoto.
 This struggle resulted in Minamoto constituting the Kamakura shogunate, a feudal military regime that ruled Japan between the years 1185 to 1333 A.D.

 The Taira were a powerful warriors clan from western Japan who were the core military support of the Imperial court then.
 Tadamori, the head of the Taira clan who died in the year 1153, was succeeded by his son, Kiyomori.

 Kiyomori was a well-celebrated soldier who led victories in the Hōgen and Heiji disturbances that resulted in the ascension of the warrior class into sovereignty.

 Come 1156, a conflict for power flared between Sutoku, a retired emperor and Go-Shirakawa, his younger brother who was the reigning emperor then.
 Sutoku started a coup d’état and allied with the Minamoto warrior clan that was led by Minamoto Tameyoshi then.
 While on the other hand, Go-Shirakawa was supported by Kiyomori.
 This was known as Hōgen Disturbance.